project-nous/backend-coding-task/README.md

 3. Write another function to resolve the outstanding loan amount for any given household according to this rule:
    - Data from manual input takes precedence over data from our mortgage calculator tool

-4. Write a function to calculate the decrease in the outstanding loan amount of the next 12 months under the following assumption:
+4. Write a function to calculate the decrease in the outstanding loan amount over the next 12 months under the following assumption:
    - 88% of the monthly spend on a mortgage goes towards paying off the loan

 Please write your solution as you would normally write production ready software.